Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

-Of course, none of the present experiments imply that \textit{all} adversarial attacks will be comprehensible to humans in this way (even though there are indeed other audio adversarial attacks that subjectively sound speechlike; \citealp{Abdullah:2019uh}).
-For example, some audio adversarial attacks involve ultrasonic frequencies beyond the range of human hearing \cite{Zhang:2017kl}; these attacks will certainly be incomprehensible to people.
+Of course, none of the present experiments imply that all adversarial attacks will be comprehensible to humans in this way (though there are indeed other audio adversarial attacks that subjectively sound speechlike; \citealp{Abdullah:2019uh}).
+For example, some audio adversarial attacks involve ultrasonic frequencies beyond the range of human hearing \citep{Zhang:2017kl}; these attacks will certainly be incomprehensible to people.
 At the same time, that very fact can make them ``weaker'' or less threatening as attacks.
 For example, the developers of this attack note that an automated speech-recognition system could ``defend'' against it by restricting its processing to the frequency bands of human hearing (e.g., by modifying a microphone to ``suppress any acoustic signals whose frequencies are in the ultrasound range'').
+And more generally, if the indecipherability of such attacks to humans owes fully to their occurring outside the range of human auditory perception, then this too is less an example of deep underlying differences in speech processing and more so an example of superficially different ``performance constraints'' facing these two systems \citep{firestone2020performance}.

-Relatedly, it has also been shown that adversarial speech can be embedded in clips of normal human speech \cite{carlini:v2, Qin:2019vz}.
-These attacks seem particularly difficult to decipher, but at the same time the original authors note here too that they are audible if you ``listen closely'' \cite{carlini:online}, or more generally that they ``can still be differentiated from the clean audio'', in such a way that could still make them detectable \textit{as attacks}.
+Relatedly, it has also been shown that adversarial speech can be embedded in clips of normal human speech \citep{carlini:v2, Qin:2019vz}.
+These attacks seem particularly difficult to decipher, but at the same time the original authors note here too that they are audible if you ``listen closely'' \citep{carlini:online}, or more generally that they ``can still be differentiated from the clean audio'', in such a way that could still make them detectable as attacks.
 All these cases, then, show just how much nuance is required to make valid comparisons across human and machine perception.